pikuskrystian/simpleshell/README.md

 # License

 This project is open-source and free to use.
-    Optionally runs it on startup if a systemd service file is included.
+    Optionally runs it on startup if a systemd service file is included